 Assess individual or family risk for a variety of inherited conditions, such as genetic disorders and birth defects.
 Provide information to other healthcare providers or to individuals and families concerned with the risk of inherited conditions.
 Advise individuals and families to support informed decisionmaking and coping methods for those at risk.
 May help conduct research related to genetic conditions or genetic counseling.

-Certified Genetic Counselor, Clinical Coordinator, Pediatric Genetics, Coordinator of Genetic Services, Genetic Counselor, Hereditary Cancer Program Coordinator, Medical Science Liaison, Prenatal and Pediatric Genetic Counselor, Reproductive Genetic Counseling Coordinator, Senior Genetic Counselor, Staff Genetic Counselor
+Certified Genetic Counselor, Genetic Counselor, Medical Science Liaison, Prenatal and Pediatric Genetic Counselor, Reproductive Genetic Counseling Coordinator, Senior Genetic Counselor, Staff Genetic Counselor

 Annual Projected Job Openings

 ★ Number of granted degrees for degree type, All, is listed after the major.

 Percent of workers in this field★ You’re seeing education information for Genetic counselors(1) because we don’t have information for Genetic Counselors.
 Please note the information may not be the same for both occupations.

 People in this career often have these skills: